Actindo-AG/Documentation/BigCommerce/Troubleshooting/01_UploadOfProductFailed.md

 7. Click the [RETRY UPLOAD] button.
     *Omni-Channel* starts the export for the offer.
       The *Export triggered* pop-up window is displayed.
-The error message is no longer displayed, if you have successfully corrected the issue.
+The error message is no longer displayed if you have successfully corrected the issue.

      ![Edit offer](../../Assets/Screenshots/Channels/Settings/Connections/BigCommerce/TroubleSearchEngineFinished.png "[Edit offer]")